-Evergrande 8.75%, 11.5% and 12% notes, issued by China Evergrande Group ("Evergrande"), carry fixed coupon rates of 8.75% per annum (maturing on 28th June 2025), 11.5% per annum (maturing on 22nd January 2023), and 12% per annum (maturing on 22nd January 24), respectively.
+Scenery Journey 12% and 11.5% notes, issued by Scenery Journey Limited, an indirect subsidiary of China Evergrande Group ("Evergrande"), carry fixed coupon rates of 12% per annum (maturing on 22nd January 2024), and 11.5% per annum (matured on 24th October 2022), respectively.
 These notes are denominated in USD and are listed on SGX-ST. Evergrande is principally engaged in property development, property management, property construction, hotel operations, finance business, internet business, and health industry business in the PRC.
-Its shares are listed on HKEX (stock code 3333).
+Its shares are listed on HKEX (stock code: 3333).